Gold Dental Crown

 For patients without dental insurance, Atlas Dental is pleased to offer dental financing through Dentalcard.
 Affordable payment plans start at 7.95% for terms of 6 months to 6 years.
 To learn more about Dentalcard dental treatment financing, follow this link.

-• Tooth Preparation: The tooth receiving the gold crown will be prepared by removing a thin layer of enamel to accommodate the crown’s thickness.
-Up to 2mm of the outer surface is removed for a gold crown.
+2. Tooth Preparation: The tooth will be shaped by removing a thin layer of enamel to fit the crown.

-• Temporary Crown Placement: A temporary crown will be placed on the prepared tooth to protect it while your permanent gold crown is being fabricated.
+4. Temporary Crown Placement: A temporary crown protects the tooth until your custom gold crown is ready.

-• Removal of Temporary Crown: The temporary crown will be carefully removed, and the underlying tooth will be cleaned and prepared for the permanent crown.
+1. Temporary Crown Removal: The temporary crown will be removed, and the tooth will be cleaned.

 The first appointment usually takes 1 hour to accomplish, and the second appointment can take up to 30 minutes.
 If you have further questions about how we make your gold crown, please contact us.